-This guide addresses the steps to take once a breach has occured.
-For advice on implementing a plan to protect consumers’ personal information, to prevent breaches and unauthorized access, check out the FTC’s Protecting Personal Information: A Guide for Business and Start with Security: A Guide for Business.
+This guide addresses the steps to take once a breach has occurred.
+For advice on implementing a plan to protect consumers’ personal information and prevent breaches and unauthorized access, check out the FTC's Protecting Personal Information: A Guide for Business and Start with Security.

 You just learned that your business experienced a data breach.
 Whether hackers took personal information from your corporate server, an insider stole customer information, or information was inadvertently exposed on your company’s website, you are probably wondering what to do next.